mugglim/zod-with-react-error-boundary/README.md

 ## Goal

-- How to check Type safety in runtime with using zod.
+- How to check Type safety in runtime with zod.
-- How to separate error logic and success logic in handler. (for SoC)
+- How to separate error logic and success logic in data fetching handler. (for SoC)

 ## Setup